Command options / Setting tags¶

 This option is not used to reduce number of supercells with displacements, but this option is used to set zero in elements of given third-order force constants.
 The zero elements are selected by the condition that any pair-distance of atoms in each atom triplet is larger than the specified cut-off distance.

-reduce the supercell size and the second choice is using
+supercell size and the second choice is using --cutoff-pair

 option.